 The main difference between the two structures is that the branch office is set up with the purpose of carrying economic activities by replicating the same business model that the parent company implements in its own country and it other countries where it develops business activities.

 Here, one has to know that the branch office is fully liable for taxation in Georgia, but only for the business operations it generates in Georgia, while the liaison office is mainly exempted from taxation due to the fact that it does not generate taxable income.

 For instance, if the liaison office will hire an employee, which is almost always the case, as there has to be at least one person who will represent the foreign company through the representative office and who will develop specific work activities related to research, technical support, advertising, etc., then the establishment will pay employment taxes.

 The liaison office will carry its specific activities in a physical office, and this means that the parent company will have to rent a suitable office space and pay rent accordingly.
 Besides these costs, the office will need to take into consideration few operating costs – such as utility bills in most of the situations.

-- • the branch office may be liable to the payment of the VAT in the case in which it reaches a turnover above GEL 100,000, as it is seen as a commercial entity, unlike the liaison office, which does not have to pay VAT, as it does not develop operations charged with the VAT;
+- the branch office may be liable to the payment of the VAT in the case in which it reaches a turnover above GEL 100,000, as it is a commercial entity, unlike the liaison office, which does not have to pay VAT, as it does not develop operations charged with the VAT;

-- • the branch office must also pay the corporate tax, which is imposed at the standard rate of 15% (the tax will be charged for the income generated in Georgia), while the liaison office is exempt from paying this tax also;
+- the branch office must also pay the corporate tax, which is imposed at the standard rate of 15% (the tax will be charged for the income generated in Georgia), while the liaison office is exempt from paying this tax also;

-- • the branch must also pay withholding taxes, currently charged at a rate of 5% on the payment of interest and royalties to payments made to non-residents;
+- the branch must also pay withholding taxes, currently charged at a rate of 5% on the payment of interest and royalties to payments made to non-residents;

-- • a withholding tax of 10% is charged for transportation services;
+- a withholding tax of 10% is charged for transportation services;

-- • the main tax that both entities have in common is the employment tax, charged at a rate of 20% from the income of the employee.
+- the main tax that both entities have in common is the employment tax, charged at a rate of 20% from the income of the employee.

 The liaison office will not require a share capital or expensive incorporation fees.
 Also, because this type of office does not generate profit of its own, it does not have to be registered for VAT purposes in Georgia.

 As such, your Georgian liaison office can become operational in the shortest amount of time possible.
 If you want to know more about the investment climate in Georgia or about the types of companies you can register there, please address to our company incorporation agents in Georgia.

 The legal framework concerning taxes charged to commercial and non-commercial entities operating here, registered by local investors and foreigners alike, can be verified with the Legislative Herald of Georgia.

 How can our specialists help you open a liaison office in Georgia?

 You can also receive professional representation from our team, as most of the documents are in the Georgian language, and this can become an issue for those who are not familiarized with the local language.

 You can rely on our team on any other matter that can be of interest when setting up a business in this country, including on tax advice and information on the accounting regulations applicable here.

 The liaison office will have to go through the same registration steps that are applied when a foreigner wants to open a company in Georgia, with few differences, given the nature of this type of business venture.

-Our consultants can provide step to step assistance and can prepare the documentation for the registration, through the power of attorney, which is a legal document that grants the right to representation.
+Our consultants can provide step-to-step assistance and can prepare the documentation for the registration, through the power of attorney, which is a legal document that grants the right to representation.